Our Lady of the Forest

 David Guterson

-À propos de cette écoute
+À propos de ce contenu audio

 Ann Holmes seems an unlikely candidate for revelation.
-A 16-year-old runaway, she is an itinerant mushroom picker who lives in a tent.
+A sixteen-year-old runaway, she is an itinerant mushroom picker who lives in a tent.
 But on a November afternoon, in the foggy woods of North Fork, Washington, the Virgin comes to her, clear as day.

-Father Collins - a young priest new to North Fork - finds Ann disturbingly alluring.
-But it is up to him to evaluate - impartially - the veracity of Ann's sightings: Are they delusions, or a true calling to God?
-As word spreads and thousands, including the press, converge upon the town, Carolyn Greer, a smart-talking fellow mushroomer, becomes Ann's disciple of sorts, as well as her impromptu publicity manager.
-And Tom Cross, an embittered logger who's been out of work since his son was paralyzed in a terrible accident, finds in Ann's visions a last chance for redemption for both himself and his son.
+Father Collins—a young priest new to North Fork—finds Ann disturbingly alluring.
+But it is up to him to evaluate—impartially—the veracity of Ann’s sightings: Are they delusions, or a true calling to God?
+As word spreads and thousands, including the press, converge upon the town, Carolyn Greer, a smart-talking fellow mushroomer, becomes Ann’s disciple of sorts, as well as her impromptu publicity manager.
+And Tom Cross, an embittered logger who’s been out of work since his son was paralyzed in a terrible accident, finds in Ann’s visions a last chance for redemption for both himself and his son.

-As Father Collins searches his own soul and Ann's, as Carolyn struggles with her less than admirable intentions, as Tom alternates between despair and hope, Our Lady of the Forest tells a suspenseful, often wryly humorous, and deeply involving story of faith at a contemporary crossroads.
+As Father Collins searches his own soul and Ann’s, as Carolyn struggles with her less than admirable intentions, as Tom alternates between despair and hope, Our Lady of the Forest tells a suspenseful, often wryly humorous, and deeply involving story of faith at a contemporary crossroads.©2003 David Guterson; (P)2003 Random House, Inc., Random House Audio, A Division of Random House, Inc.

 Vous êtes membre Amazon Prime ?